 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's impairment assessment of investments in equity securities without readily determinable fair value, including controls over the qualitative assessment of whether investments in equity securities were impaired and determining the fair value of these equity securities.
-These procedures also included, among others, (i) testing management's process for making the qualitative assessment of whether investments in equity securities were impaired by assessing the investees' performance data as well as other relevant market information considered by management; (ii) evaluating the appropriateness of the valuation methodology used in management's fair value estimate; (iii) testing the completeness, accuracy and relevance of underlying data used in the models, and evaluating the reasonableness of significant assumptions used by management; and (iv) using professionals with specialized skill and knowledge to assist in assessing the valuation models, certain assumptions and testing of the mathematical accuracy of the valuation models.
+These procedures included testing the effectiveness of controls relating to management's impairment assessment of investments in equity securities without readily determinable fair value, including controls over the qualitative assessment of whether investments in equity securities were impaired and the determination of the fair value of these equity securities.
+These procedures also included, among others, (i) testing management's process for making the qualitative assessment of whether investments in equity securities were impaired by assessing the investees' performance data as well as other relevant market information considered by management; (ii) evaluating the appropriateness of the valuation methodology used in management's fair value estimate; (iii) testing the completeness, accuracy and relevance of underlying data used in the models; (iv) evaluating the reasonableness of significant assumptions used by management, by considering (a) the investee's current and past performances, (b) the consistency with industry and third party data, and (c) whether these assumptions and related estimates were consistent with evidence obtained in other areas of the audit; and (v) using professionals with specialized skill and knowledge to assist in assessing the valuation models, certain assumptions and testing of the mathematical accuracy of the valuation models.